 Open in 1979, this is one of the very first vegetarian restaurants in Rome.
 Here you find both vegan and lacto-ovo vegetarian dishes.
 They are extremely well-made and extra attention is paid to the detail.

 They serve brunch, dinner and aperitifs.
 It’s a bit pricey, so be aware here you can spend more than in other vegetarian places in Rome.

 - Where: Via Margutta 118

 - When: Every day 12.30-4 pm, 6-11 pm.

 If you are wondering where to eat in Rome on a budget, these street food options are a great choice.

 A stall inside Mercato Testaccio, Mordi e Vai prepares rich sandwiches filling them with the dishes of the Roman tradition.

 So you will find sandwiches with tripe, sausages, meatballs and more.
 A great place to combine traditional Roman food with a quick lunch on the go.

-Very popular street food place in Rome city centre, Supplizio is a stone’s throw from Campo de’ Fiori.
+A very popular street food place in Rome’s city center, Supplizio is a stone’s throw from Campo de’ Fiori.